Leftover Corned Beef Low-Carb Reuben Bake (Video)

-If you don’t have leftover corned beef, get some at the deli to make this Leftover Corned Beef Reuben Bake.
-This low-carb and gluten-free casserole has all the flavors that make reuben sandwiches so popular and this recipe is also Keto and low-glycemic.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+If you don’t end up with leftover corned beef after St. Patrick’s Day, get some at the deli to make this Leftover Corned Beef Reuben Bake.
+This comfort-food casserole has all the flavors that make reuben sandwiches so good and this low-carb recipe is also Keto, gluten-free, and low-glycemic.
+Use the Diet-Type Index to find more recipes like this one.

 Chop up a largish head of cauiflower and cook 10-11 minutes in boiling salted water.
 Drain at least 5 minutes to remove as much water as you can, then use an immersion blender or hand beater to puree the cauliflower with the sour cream.
 Stir in grated Swiss cheese and green onions.

 Slice up a medium-sized head of cabbage, shred the corned beef apart and then chop, and measure out the Thousand Island dressing.
 Heat olive oil and saute the cabbage (seasoned with salt, pepper, and a little caraway seed.)
 When cabbage is starting to wilt, add the corned beef and cook 1-2 minutes more.
 Let cool for a few minutes and then stir in the Thousand Island Dressing.
 (Try hard not to eat too much of this delicious mixture before the casserole is assembled!)

 I used a deep casserole dish so you could see the layers, but any glass or crockery casserole dish that’s not too small will work.
 Make a layer with half the mashed cauliflower in the bottom of the dish.
 Put the cabbage/corned beef mixture over that and top with some grated Swiss Cheese.

 Then make another layer of mashed cauliflower, spreading it around.
 Top with another layer of grated Swiss Cheese.
 Bake at 375F/190C about 45 minutes, or until it’s bubbling hot and the top is starting to brown.